YuTian8328/NER-Multilingual-Product/README.md

 # NER & Extraction from product-data
 The **goal** of this task is to extract product information such as **BRAND NAME, SIZE, COLOR, GENDER,AGE,VOLUME, WEIGHT** from product's titles and descriptions supplied by 119 unique providers.
 There are 670k observations in the dataset.
-There is no missing data in brand column, so it can be used to annotate Brand Name.
-Meta column is also quite useful for labeling the data(size,color,gender and age) despite missing some information.https://github.com/YuTian8328/NER-Finnish-English-Product/blob/main/branding.py
+There is no missing data in brand column, so it can be used to annotate Brand Name [branding.py] (https://github.com/YuTian8328/NER-Finnish-English-Product/blob/main/branding.py)  Meta column is also quite useful for labeling the data(size,color,gender and age) despite missing some information.

 This is how it looks like
 ![sample](img/sample.png)